ucsc/site-slugstrong/support-for-employees.md

 ---

 # Working from Home
-UC Santa Cruz has developed several tools to assist in the development of telecommuting plans, guidelines and resources.
-These are intended to support both Situational Telecommuting (i.e. telecommuting that is taking place due to COVID-19 but would not continue long-term) and Routine Telecommuting (i.e. telecommuting that is implemented because it works well long-term for the employee and their department and will continue beyond COVID-19).
+UC Santa Cruz has developed several tools to assist in the development of telecommuting plans, guidelines and resources, including [flexible work principles and frequently asked questions](https://docs.google.com/document/d/19q6JFcT2uD7YgROJWaR2KwQWzPvy9ODVQnGAlAO6T0k/edit).

+The resources are intended to support both Situational Telecommuting (i.e. telecommuting that is taking place due to COVID-19 but would not continue long-term) and Routine Telecommuting (i.e. telecommuting that is implemented because it works well long-term for the employee and their department and will continue beyond COVID-19).
 It is envisioned that routine telecommuting will continue to expand across campus.

 **Situational Telecommuting: Current COVID-19 situation**